aaronbloomfield/pdr/README.md

 At that point, I will receive a notice that a change has been submitted, and I'll look at it and hopefully accept it into the main repository.

-When you want to bring in the updates from the main pdr github repository into your cloned repository, you will need to follow the instructions [here](https://help.github.com/articles/syncing-a-fork).
+When you want to bring in the updates from the main pdr github repository into your forked repository, you will need to follow the instructions [here](https://help.github.com/articles/syncing-a-fork).

 <a name="contents"></a>Repository Contents